Air Conditioner Repair Checklist

 - Causing your system to wear out faster

-If you can’t recall when you last replaced yours, turn off your AC fully and remove the filter.
+If you can’t recall when you last replaced your filter, turn off your AC fully and remove the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It might also be located in an adjoining filter case or wall-mounted return air grille.

 Hold the filter up to your light fixture.
 If you can’t see any light, you should replace it.